-However the good Arrigo Cipriani has graciously revealed the secrets of this sweet in his book “My Harry’s Bar” and we, with so much patience and good will, have tried to repeat it… for us and for you 🙂
+The Lemon Meringue Pie (or Lemon Pie or Tarte Citron) is one of the most famous desserts that you can taste at Harry’s Bar in Venice.
+It’s really delicious and worth all the money (alas, quite a bit) that they will ask you for.
+However, the good Arrigo Cipriani kindly revealed the secrets of this dessert in his book “My Harry’s Bar” and we, with a lot of patience and good will, tried to repeat it… for us and for you 🙂

-The cake has a base of a shortcrust pastry with lemon along with a mix of two custard (custard and lemon custard).
-On the top is covered with italian style meringue and baked in the oven.
+The cake is made up of a base of lemon shortcrust pastry cooked in white filled with a mix of two creams (custard and lemon cream) and everything is then covered with Italian meringue and “flambéed” or grilled in the oven .

-– The basis of shortcrust pastry lemon scented (for the recipe click here)
+1 – Shortcrust pastry base cooked in white (for the recipe click here)

 - the juice of 2 lemons